innogames/slack-bot/readme.md

 - `random Peter Paul Tom Jan` -> who has to take about organizing food today?

 # Installation
+1. Make sure Go version 1.12+ is installed
-1. clone the project
+2. clone the project
-2. create config file called `config.yaml` (you can take a look at `config.example.yaml`)
+3. create config file called `config.yaml` (you can take a look at `config.example.yaml`)

 ## Run without docker
 This command will start the bot, using the `config.yaml` file by default.
 Use the `-config` argument to use the config file(s) from another location.